 We work hard to breed high quality Bouviers who reflect our understanding of a complete and correct dog.
 While we choose individuals for breeding who we feel can be competitive in sport or on the farm at home, we simply can't keep all the puppies even a very small kennel such as ours produces.
 Therefore we have the pups from our limited breedings available to the public.

-Prices for Companion quality puppies begin at $1500 and range up to $2500 depending on the costs incurred with the breeding and the parents' training and titles.
+Prices for Companion quality puppies are priced at $2000.
 This price is based on the puppy being picked up at our home at 8 weeks.
 If you require that the puppy stay with us for longer than 8 weeks, please contact us at least a month beforehand so that we can make plans to care for him/her.
 While our dogs are a huge part of our lives, we do have lives outside of our dog activities!
 Any costs incurred with transportation of the puppy to your home are your responsibility.
 These would generally include a health certificate, shipping kennel and airline cost.

-Our breeding quality and working puppies are sold under private treaty.
+Our breeding quality puppies are sold under private treaty.

 Companion puppy...Working puppy...breeding quality puppy...
 What's the difference?